 Creative, easy, and festive outfits you can put together in a flash

 Hard as it may be to believe, it’s almost Halloween time.
-And, depending on where you live, the holiday might look a little (or a lot) different than usual.
-But, no matter what local rules may be in place, you and baby can still have fun dressing up.
+Are you the type who started planning Halloween costumes in July?
+Or are you a last minute "throw it together" person?
+Either way, you can have some fun dressing up baby.
 We’ve gathered a few halloween costume ideas for inspiration:

 - Baby Gran